oneworq/js-technical-assignment/assignment-3/README.md

 Create a Basic set of APIs that an “**E Commerce Platform**”

+For this exercise, you will be creating an Ecommerce Platform that  has the following capabilities

 - **Admin accounts** which are used to
   - Signup/login